-- 1.8 A first draft of the 2018/19 budget has been presented to each of the programme committees for information and comment during the January cycle of meetings, as have the proposed fees and charges schedule shown at Appendix J to this report. - 1.9 The MTFS may be updated as a result of the decisions made by this Committee and will be considered at the Budget Council meeting of 5th March 2018. - 1.10 Feedback from the Budget Consultation process will also be considered as part of the budget setting meeting.
+1.8 A first draft of the 2018/19 budget has been presented to each of the programme committees

+- for information and comment during the January cycle of meetings, as have the proposed fees and charges schedule shown at Appendix J to this report. - 1.9 This report was considered by the Finance and Democracy Committee at the meeting of 19th February 2018.